alexliyang/vr-project/README.md

-# Scene Understanding For Autonomous Driving
+# Deep Understanding of Traffic Scenes for Autonomous Driving

 In this project we leverage state-of-the-art deep neural networks architectures for image classification, object recognition and semantic segmentation to implement a framework that aids autonomous